JonasSinjan/MSciProject/README.md

 ```python
 vect_dipole_fit.py
 ```
-Calculates magnetic moment in x,y,z for each probes' prop. const. and fits line through, if dipole should be flat line
+Calculates magnetic moment in x,y,z for each probes' prop. const. and fits line through, if dipole should be flat line.

 ```python
 vect_over_det_fit.py